KhronosGroup/Vulkan-Profiles/PROFILES.md

 | timestampValidBits (max) |  |  | <span title="defined in VkQueueFamilyProperties (Vulkan 1.0)">36</span> | <span title="defined in VkQueueFamilyProperties (Vulkan 1.0)">36</span> |

 ## Vulkan Profile Formats

+* "valueWithRegularFont" indicates that the format property is defined in the profile (hover over the value to view the structure and corresponding extension or core API version where the format property is defined in the profile)
+* "_valueWithItalicFont_" indicates that the format property is not defined in the profile but an equivalent format property is (hover over the symbol to view the structure and corresponding extension or core API version where the format property is defined in the profile)
+* "-" indicates that neither the format property nor an equivalent format property is defined in the profile
+* Empty cells next to the properties of a particular format definition section indicate that the profile does not have a corresponding format definition

 | Profiles | VP_KHR_roadmap_2022 | VP_ANDROID_baseline_2021 | VP_LUNARG_desktop_portability_2021 | VP_LUNARG_desktop_portability_2021_subset |
 |----------|---------------------|--------------------------|------------------------------------|-------------------------------------------|